Workshop

 Blood group and ulcers- alternative data format.

-The data we were given was already tabulated.
 There are raw data in blood_ulcers.txt.
 Examine this file to understand the format

 Save a copy of blood_ulcers.txt to your data-raw folder